 Since the NIST CSF is a framework that is continuously improved and updated to meet evolving cybersecurity risks, it is open to constant feedback from stakeholders.
 After more than a decade of the original NIST CSF framework, a sixth function has been added: Govern.

 This new function helps to ensure that an organization is reducing cybersecurity risk at the operational, management and strategic levels.
-It does this by specifying the roles and responsibilities necessary to execute the various controls and tasks as well as policies and procedures governing them.
-The new function also helps organizations align their cybersecurity best practices with legal requirements and risks.
+It does this by specifying the roles and responsibilities needed to carry out cybersecurity controls, along with the policies and procedures that govern them.
+The new Govern function also helps organizations align their cybersecurity best practices with enterprise risk management, legal and regulatory requirements, and cybersecurity supply chain risk management.
+In addition, CSF 2.0 expands the framework’s relevance beyond critical infrastructure to organizations across industries.

 How Panorays Helps Manage Third-Party Risk

-Panorays combines these tools such as cybersecurity questionnaires with an external attack surface assessment to deliver a 360-degree cyber rating of your supplier risk.
+Panorays combines these tools, such as cybersecurity questionnaires, with an external attack surface assessment to deliver a 360-degree cyber rating of your supplier risk.
 The questionnaires are auto-generated and customized for each supplier based on your organization’s risk appetite, relevant regulations, and each company’s internal policies.
-Answers are AI-validated and a series of remediation steps are given so that you can easily work with your third party to close any security gaps.
-The external attack surface assessment scans thousands of digital assets to reveal Shadow IT along with fourth and fifth parties in your digital supply chain.
-It includes an assessment of social media presence, mentions of your vendor on dark web forums or marketplaces, and comprehensive analysis across network and applications, IT and human factors.
+Answers are AI-validated, and a series of remediation steps is given so that you can easily work with your third party to close any security gaps.
+The external attack surface assessment scans thousands of digital assets to reveal Shadow IT, along with fourth and fifth parties in your digital supply chain.
+It includes an assessment of social media presence, mentions of your vendor on dark web forums or marketplaces, and a comprehensive analysis across networks, applications, IT, and human factors.

 Want to learn more about how you can manage third-party risk across your extended attack surface?
 Get a demo today.